World’s biggest enterprises spending more on technology than ever before

 Enterprise IT users expect more than ever from vendors, with the latter needing to show value, not features according to Stanford University professor Steve Blank, as noted by ZDNet.

-Products should actively realise the needs of business customers, rather than just offering the latest and greatest features for the sake of it, as they may not present tangible results.
+Products should actively realize the needs of business customers, rather than just offering the latest and greatest features for the sake of it, as they may not present tangible results.

 Alternatively, as the amount of capital spent on enterprise IT amongst the biggest businesses could well top $1 trillion in the next few years, these companies will be keen to ensure the return on that astronomical investment is as great as possible.